What are Negotiation Skills?

 6. Bargaining

 Bargaining is central to negotiation as it involves making concessions and reaching agreements.
 Negotiators must understand the art of give-and-take, knowing when to stand firm and when to compromise.
-Skillful bargaining can lead to outcomes that satisfy the interests of all parties involved, creating a sense of fairness and equity in the negotiation process.
+Skillful bargaining leads to outcomes that satisfy all parties and create a sense of fairness in the negotiation process.

 How to Improve Bargaining: